gautamo/BlockMatching/README.md

-# BlockMatching
+# 3 Step Search Block Matching Algorithm
-3 Step Search Block Matching Algorithm found in compression codecs such as H.264 implemented in Python
+3 Step Search Block Matching Algorithm found in compression codecs such as H.264 implemented in Python.

 To run the 3 Step Search Block Matching Algorithm on two frames, run main() in main.py.